raniatze/Archimedes-OASA1-Project/README.md

 1. Prepare your AKE data as shown above.

 2. Prepare this data for training.
 You can change the number of previous stops and days by changing the **m** and **n** parameters.
-Also you must specify the line for which you prepeare the data by changing the **num_line_descr** value.
+Also, you must specify the line encoding that corresponds to the bus line for which you want to train the model by changing the **line_encoding** value.
 This is done so you don't have to process it all at once.

 ```bash
 python3 prepare_model_dataset.py
 ```

 3. Train your model.
-Be sure to match **m**, **n** parameters with your data preparation.
-Also you can change the model, batch_size and number of epochs.
+Be sure that the values of the **m**, **n** parameters match those from the previous step.
+Also, you can change the model, batch_size and number of epochs.

 ```bash
 python3 train_model.py